First-person narrative: Forms

 First-person narratives can appear in several forms; interior monologue, as in Fyodor Dostoevsky's Notes from Underground; dramatic monologue, also in Albert Camus' The Fall; or explicitly, as Mark Twain's Adventures of Huckleberry Finn.

+Other forms include temporary first-person narration as a story within a story, wherein a narrator or character observing the telling of a story by another is reproduced in full, temporarily, and without interruption shifting narration to the speaker.
+The first-person narrator can also be the focal character.

 Styles

+With a first-person narrative it is important to consider how the story is being told, i.e., is the character writing it down, telling it out loud, thinking it to themselves?
+And if they are writing it down, is it something meant to be read by the public, a private diary, or a story meant for one other person?
+The way the first-person narrator is relating the story will affect the language used, the length of sentences, the tone of voice, and many other things.
+A story presented as a secret diary could be interpreted much differently than a public statement.

 First-person narratives can tend towards a stream of consciousness and interior monologue, as in Marcel Proust's In Search of Lost Time.
 The whole of the narrative can itself be presented as a false document, such as a diary, in which the narrator makes explicit reference to the fact that he is writing or telling a story.
 This is the case in Bram Stoker's Dracula.
 As a story unfolds, narrators may be aware that they are telling a story and of their reasons for telling it.
 The audience that they believe they are addressing can vary.
 In some cases, a frame story presents the narrator as a character in an outside story who begins to tell their own story, as in Mary Shelley's Frankenstein.